Helena, Montana: Early European settlement and gold rush

-By fall, the population had grown to over 200, and some thought the name "Last Chance" too crass.
+By fall of 1864, the population had grown to over 200, and some thought the name "Last Chance" was too crass.
 On October 30, 1864, a group of at least seven self-appointed men met to name the town, authorize the layout of the streets, and elect commissioners.
-The first suggestion was "Tomah," a word the committee thought had connections to the local Indian people.
+The first suggestion was "Tomah", a word the committee thought had connections to the local Indian people.
 Other nominations included Pumpkinville and Squashtown (as the meeting was held the day before Halloween).
 Other suggestions were to name the community after various Minnesota towns, such as Winona and Rochester, as a number of settlers had come from Minnesota.
 Finally, a Scotsman, John Summerville, proposed Helena, which he pronounced /həˈliːnə/ hə-LEE-nə, in honor of Helena Township, Scott County, Minnesota.
 This immediately caused an uproar from the former Confederates in the room, who insisted upon the pronunciation /ˈhɛlᵻnə/ HEL-i-nə, after Helena, Arkansas, a town on the Mississippi River.
 While the name "Helena" won, the pronunciation varied until approximately 1882 when the /ˈhɛlᵻnə/ HEL-i-nə pronunciation became dominant.
 Later tales of the naming of Helena claimed the name came from the island of St. Helena, where Napoleon was exiled, or was that of a miner's sweetheart.

 Helena was surveyed by Captain John Wood in 1865 for the first time.
 The original streets of Helena followed the paths of miners, thus making the city blocks of Early Helena various sizes and shapes.

 In 1870, Henry D. Washburn, having been appointed Surveyor General of Montana in 1869, organized the Washburn-Langford-Doane Expedition in Helena to explore the regions that would become Yellowstone National Park.
 Mount Washburn, within the park, is named for him.
 Members of the expedition included Helena residents: